jprechac/akpsi_betachi/README.md

 ## General Information

 ## Required Software
-- The application is built for Windows (and, in part, requires Windows environment variables).
+- The application is built for Windows (and, in part, requires Windows environment variables), but should work on Mac.
-- For development, it uses MySQL as it's database.
+- For development, it uses MySQL server as it's database.
 - Uses Python 3.7.1, all other package versions are in the requirements file.
+    - I recommend installing python through Anaconda.

 ## Apps
 Django breaks projects into sub categories called Apps.
 It's a convenient way to break up logic/urls into logical containers.